TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/Mm.rst

    :type: string (table name)
    :Scope: Proc.

-   This value contains the name of the table in which to store an MM relation.
+   This value contains the name of the table in which to store a MM relation.
 It is used together with
    :ref:`allowed (group) <columns-group-properties-allowed>`.
 If you use Extbase :ref:`foreign_table <columns-group-properties-foreign-table>` has to contain the